-Associate Academic Program Manager - Human Services and Sociology
+Associate Program Chair – Human Services and Sociology

 Campus office location: Traurig Library

 Post University email: [email protected]

 BA in Sociology with a minor in French, Cum Laude, Goucher College, 2006